MisterSheeple/Sonic-Mania-Android-Build-Guide/README.md

-# Sonic Mania Android Build Guide
+# Sonic Mania Decompilation: Android Build Guide

 This is a guide to building your own Sonic Mania APK for Android.
 This guide is currently intended for Windows 10/Windows 11 users only.
 An Android build guide for Linux is coming soon.